 Ever since a miniscule number of ancient Greeks became fascinated by the human ability to reason, one of them even going so far, in his immoderate enthusiasm, as to declare that “Man is a rational animal,” human beings have been bedevilled by this so-called defining ability of ours.
-The widely-held belief is that reasoning is a skill that permits its practitioners to discover the truth and, moreover, to distinguish truth from falsehood at all times and in all situations.
+According to this widely-held belief, reasoning is a skill that permits its practitioners to discover the truth and, moreover, to distinguish truth from falsehood at all times and in all situations.
 But the fact that reason is not the unerring and objective path to enlightenment which many people have taken it for is shown whenever two or more intelligent, educated, and seemingly rational persons hold very different, and sometimes contradictory, opinions about the same subject.
-How can we account for this discrepancy when, if reason is indeed a purely objective and dispassionate method or standard by which the truth can be discovered, established, and propagated, there is such a wide variety of inconsistent or contradictory ideas, theories, and assertions that are held to be true by different individuals, all of them claiming to be the skilled, devoted, and experienced practitioners of the principles of reason?
+How can we account for this discrepancy when, if reason is indeed a purely objective and dispassionate method or standard by which the truth can be discovered, established, and propagated, there is such a wide variety of inconsistent or contradictory ideas, theories, and assertions that are held to be true by different individuals, all or many of whom claim to be the skilled, devoted, and experienced practitioners of the principles of reason?

 Since reasoning is merely a form of neural growth, what this means is that when someone declares that something is logically true and that all reasonable people should agree with it, one is saying that the neural connections that exist in one’s brain, and lead one to make this particular declaration, also exist, or should exist, in the brain of every other person who claims to be a reasonable person.
 Stated in this way, we can see why there are so many disagreements about the truth, and why even those who profess to be the faithful disciples of reason nevertheless sometimes believe things that are very different from, and even contradictory to, each other.

 All people have had the experience of believing something that they later realize is wrong.
-A common example is when, after repeatedly observing a certain model, we believe that a particular event will take place in the future.
-Some examples are that we, or a team or individual we admire, will win a contest, prize, award, job, game, or match, that we will gain widespread recognition for something that we have accomplished, that a person we admire or fancy will behave in a favourable, helpful, or receptive way towards us, or that we will become rich or famous.
+A common example is when, after repeatedly observing a certain model of behaviour, we believe that a particular event will take place in the future.
+Some examples are that we, or a team or individual we admire, will win a contest, prize, award, job, game, or match, that we will gain widespread recognition for something that we have accomplished, that a person we admire or desire will behave in a favourable, helpful, or receptive way towards us, or that we will become rich or famous and will be remembered long after our deaths.
 All human lives are marked by these kinds of disappointments, some more so than others.
 This is what we mean when we say that our beliefs, fancies, dreams, and cherished ideas collide with the cold, hard reality of life.
 People differ in the extent to which they allow themselves to indulge in the fantasy world of their private beliefs which don’t correspond to the shared or overlapping reality that comprises the human world in which we live.
 Those who do so more often than others are called dreamers.

-However, the growth or existence of these kinds of neural pathways is no guarantee of their truth.
+However, the growth or existence of these kinds of acquired neural pathways is no guarantee of their truth.
 Just as a path that is well-trodden becomes easier to walk on than ground where there are no paths, such as in a dense jungle, the existence of certain neural connections in our brains makes it easy for us to go from one idea or image to another.
-The strength of these connections explains why we hold our beliefs with such conviction, but this does not mean that they are always right.
-It is only after these private neurological growths are compared with reality and found to agree with reality that they are generally accepted as being true, in which case they may be imitated or repeated by many people all over the world.
+The strength of these connections explains why we hold our beliefs with such conviction, but this does not mean that they are necessarily right.
+It is only after these private neurological growths are compared with reality and found to agree with it that they are generally accepted as being true, in which case they may be imitated or repeated by many people all over the world.
 However, it is obvious that a large number of people can believe something that is false, and, conversely, that few or no people may believe, or know about, something that is true.
-This was the fundamental insight of science – that it is not enough merely to reason or believe something about the world, for one must always check the results of one’s reasoning against reality before one can declare that they are true.
+This was the fundamental insight of science – that it is not enough merely to reason or believe something about the world, for one must always check the result of one’s reasoning with reality before one can declare that it is true.